 Bicol Express is perhaps one of the country's most popular dishes.
 It draws its inspiration from traditional Bicolano cooking which is characterized by the generous application of coconut milk and chili peppers.
+If you want to know more about the history of this hot dish, you can read about it on this other blog post.

 Like many popular Philippine culinary creations, there are countless versions of this recipe.
 This one is from Jan's Bicolano co-worker and unlike the toned down versions, this has little meat and has no Baguio or string beans.
 Instead, it's chock-full of chilies and incorporates salted shrimp fry.